-- Have clear robust policies on dealing with key issues such as cyberbullying. - Ensure staff and students are aware of the policies and understand them. - Identify any blind spots within the School. - Supervise and be aware of potential risky areas, tents in play areas etc. - Pay attention and monitor children who are sneaking off in areas out of view. - Take steps to prevent isolation.
+- Have clear robust policies on dealing with key issues such as cyberbullying. - Ensure staff and students are aware of the policies and understand them. - Ensure staff are trained on sexual harassment and sexual violence between children and young people - Ensure staff are trained and kept up to date on issues surrounding protected characteristics and discriminatory bullying. - Ensure that all new staff are trained on e-safety issues as part of their induction programme - Ensure staff are trained and kept up to date on e-safety issues - Ensure that staff are aware of and actively encourage the reporting procedures for children to use - Identify any blind spots within the School. - Supervise and be aware of potential risky areas, tents in play areas etc. - Pay attention and monitor children who are sneaking off in areas out of view. - · Take steps to prevent isolation.